raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run your project again.
-The interactive label will say "Non-renewable" when you hover over the resource in your New Zealand column.
+The interactive label should say "Non-renewable" when you hover over the resource in your New Zealand column.

 --- /task ---

 Now choose your own colours to represent the other resources.
-Think about how you want the visualisation to represent the data with colour.
+Think about how you want the visualisation to represent the data.
 For example, do you want each resource to be a different colour to show how they vary?
 Or do you want all the renewable energy resources to be different shades of one colour and the non-renewable resource to be a different colour?

 --- task ---